 With dazzling architecture and waterside eateries, Salford Quays is a center of contemporary culture and entertainment.
 The Lowry arts center stages ballet and drama performances, as well as works by L.S. (a local 20th-century artist recognized for depicting city life).

-The Imperial War Museum North, located across the canal, hosts family events.
+The Imperial War Museum North hosts family events across the canal.
 At the Lowry Outlet mall, big-name retailers sell cheap clothing.
 Salford is on the outskirts of Manchester, with Manchester United’s Old Trafford stadium located on the city’s famous quayside.

 Bristol is a maritime city in the southwest of England and straddles the River Avon.
 Its former city-center port, the Harbourside, is now a cultural hub where the M Shed museum explores social, local, and industrial history.

 Restaurants, boutiques, and cultural institutions, such as the contemporary art gallery The Arnolfini, have been added to the harbor’s 19th-century warehouses.